a-ast/array-diff/README.md

 </tr>
 </table>

-You can calculate difference of arrays using expression matching:
+You can calculate difference of these arrays using an expression matching:
 ```php

 $calc = new Calculator(new ExpressionMatcher());